 2. No hot water.

 If you don’t have any hot water, it’s obvious your hot water heater is not doing its job.
 The first thing you should do is check that the pilot light is still lit.
 Learn how to light a hot water heater pilot light.
-If it looks like it’s operating properly but still not heating water, then you should call in Plumber M.D. to take a look and determine if you need a repair or replacement.
+If it looks like it’s operating properly but still not heating water, then you should call in a plumber to take a look and determine if you need a repair or replacement.